akrs-code/User-System-Management/README.md

 ## 📌 Notes
 - Passwords are securely hashed
--SQL injection is prevented with prepared statements -Built for learning raw PHP before using frameworks
+- SQL injection is prevented with prepared statements
+- Built for learning raw PHP before using frameworks

 ## 📬 Contact
 Made by Abdul-khaliq Solaiman